Meet Our Current Teachers

 Lynn Berkowitz, MFA, BFA, with a career in art museums, has developed an array of award-winning gallery tours, experiences, and apps aimed at helping audiences of all ages and abilities engage with a diversity of art ‘isms’ and approaches.

 Marck “Flaco” Best is a native of Mt.
 Airy.
-As a master teaching artist, he holds roster artist positions with such prestigious arts education agencies as Young Audiences of NJ & PA, AIE, Perkins Center for the Arts, Appel Farm and Arts Horizons, and has a long-standing relationship with The Painted Bride Art Center, where he appears frequently.
+As a master teaching artist, he holds roster artist positions with such prestigious arts education agencies as Young Audiences of NJ & PA, AIE, and Arts Horizons, and has a long-standing relationship with The Painted Bride Art Center, where he appears frequently.
 His passion lies in teaching men to dance with the women in their lives.

 Rochelle Brenner is a Black Belt and full-time martial arts instructor for children and adults.
 She is also a former amateur boxer and includes training that can challenge every level.
 She is the owner of Action Karate in Mt.
 Airy.